Normalization of Excellence – The Rickover Legacy – Facing the Facts

 Rickover would hear nothing of it.
 He asked people to imagine that their son would be working on the ship.
 Would they want him to get a greater dose of radiation?
 He insisted that the shielding be built so that the projected radiation dose received by any sailor from the reactor during operation be no higher than that experienced by the general public.
 (Everyone receives a certain amount of exposure from solar radiation, dental and medical X-rays, and background radiation from naturally occurring radionuclides.)
 That was the design standard he set.

 Many years later, it was noticed that Russian submarine crews were given time off after their deployments to relax in Black Sea resorts.
-Some thought this was just a reward for the highly skilled sailors.
+Some thought this was just a reward for highly skilled sailors.
 However, it was later discovered that this time off was required to allow the sailors time for their bone marrow to regenerate after damage due to high levels of radiation.
-The Russians had not used extra shielding and hence their sailors got significant radiation doses.
+The Russians had not used extra shielding, and hence their sailors got significant radiation doses.
 Perhaps that is why Russian nuclear submarine duty got the nickname of “babyless duty.”

 There was no similar problem for US Nuclear Power Program personnel.
-Rickover made sure that the facts were faced early in the design process and no adverse health effects were experienced by US submarine sailors.
+Rickover made sure that the facts were faced early in the design process and that no adverse health effects were experienced by US submarine sailors.

 Let’s compare Rickover’s facing the facts to industrial practices.
 What happens when a refinery experiences problems and faces a shutdown?
 Does management “face the facts” and accept the downtime to make sure that everything is safe?
 Or do they try to apply bandages while the process is kept running to avoid losing valuable production?
 What would be the right answer to “face the facts” and achieve process safety excellence?

 That’s the first three (and most important) of Rickover’s essential elements for reactor (process) safety excellence.
 But that isn’t all.
 In his testimony to Congress, he outlined additional specific elements that completed his reactor safety management system.